Awaiting

 var user = await GetUserAsync("john.doe");

-// Chain multiple property assertions
+// Chain multiple member assertions

 await Assert.That(user)